ahilbers/renewable_test_PSMs/README.md

 #### Summary

-This repository contains model files, time series data and example code for simple test power system models to use in renewable energy, time series and optimisation analysis.
-They have been designed to be easy-to-use for climate scientists who want to get a feel for energy system models.
-They include *generation & transmission expansion planning* (G/TEP), *economic dispatch* (ED) and *unit commitment* (UC) type power system models.
+This repository contains simple test power (energy) system models to use in renewable energy, time series and optimisation analysis, designed specifically for climate scientists who want to get a feel for energy systems.
+They include *generation & transmission expansion planning* (GTEP), *economic dispatch* (ED) and *unit commitment* (UC) type power system models.

-If you're looking for the tutorial given at the [workshop on climate forecasting for energy](https://s2s4e.eu/newsroom/climate-forecasting-for-energy-event), see [getting started](#getting-started).
+If you're looking for the tutorial given at the [workshop on climate forecasting for energy](https://s2s4e.eu/newsroom/climate-forecasting-for-energy-event), see [tutorial without installing](#tutorial-without-installing).

 **Note**: This is a beta version that includes solar power.
 The original models (which contain only wind power but no solar), including tests, are available under the branch `2020_papers`.
 If you're coming here after reading a paper, that branch probably contains the code you're looking for.

 #### Rationale

-There is considerable research into methods for generation & transmission expansion planning (G/TEP), economic dispatch (ED) and unit commitment (UC) models.
+There is considerable research into methods for generation & transmission expansion planning (GTEP), economic dispatch (ED) and unit commitment (UC) models.
 This includes:
 - Time series aggregation, see e.g. [this paper](https://doi.org/10.3390/en13030641)
 - Uncertainty analysis, see e.g. [this paper](https://doi.org/10.1016/j.esr.2018.06.003)
 - New solution methods.

 In most such investigations, a different model is used for each paper.
 Furthermore, models and the data used are usually not made public.
 This makes results from different studies hard to compare or reproduce.
-The closest thing to a standard for such applications are the various IEEE n-bus test systems, but the code, technology characteristics and time series data are usually not standardised or provided open-source.
+The closest thing to a standard for such applications are the various IEEE n-bus test systems, but the code, generation technologies and time series data are usually not standardised or provided open-source.

 This repository provides a few simple test models to fill this gap.
 The models can be run “off-the-shelf”, containing pre-determined topologies, technologies and time series data.
 All that needs to be specified is the subset of time series data to use and a number of switches (e.g. integer or ramping constraints, whether to allow unmet demand) that ensure the model can contain most features seen in more complicated systems.
-These models are not modelling frameworks like [OseMOSYS](http://www.osemosys.org/) or [Calliope](https://www.callio.pe/) (which can be used to create arbitrary power system models, but are not models themselves).
+These models are not modelling *frameworks* like [OseMOSYS](http://www.osemosys.org/) or [Calliope](https://www.callio.pe/) (which can be used to create arbitrary power system models, but are not models themselves).
 The models are built and can run in Python using the [Calliope](https://www.callio.pe/) package.
 Documentation and examples can be found below.

 #### Models

 <img align="right" src="documentation/6_region_diagram.jpg" alt="drawing" width="450" height="375">

-The models are designed to be simple "toy" examples (and hence run fast in most settings), but have all the features of more complicated power system models.
-There are two base models:
+Simple "toy" examples that run fast in most settings but have the features of more complicated examples.
+There are two base toplogies:
 - The `1_region` model has only one region in which supply and demand must be met.
 - The `6_region` model has six regions with a transmission topology, and supply and demand must be matched across the model but transmitted between the regions.
 It is based on a renewable version of the *IEEE 6-bus test system*.

-Both models can be run in two modes.
+Models can be run in two modes.
 In `plan` mode, both the optimal system design (generation and transmssion capacities) and subsequent operation (generation and transmission levels in each time step) are optimised.
 In `operate` mode, system design is user-defined and only the system's operation is optimised.
 Furthermore, integer and ramping constraints can be easily activated or deactivated depending on the modelling context.
-See `documentation/` for details on the models.
+See `documentation/` for details.

-**Important note**: Any model outputs that are extensive (becoming larger with increasing simulation length, e.g. costs, generation levels, but not capacities) are annualised when called from `get_summary_outputs`.
-This means that for a run of 1 year vs 2 years, the costs and generation levels do not double.
-To return to extensive values, multiply by the simulation length in years.

 #### Data